Apply Now | Funding Guidelines | Committee

 - A given faculty member’s participation is limited to two proposal efforts, only one of those as principal investigator.

-- Faculty currently serving as principal investigator (PI) or participating co-investigator on one or more active Discovery Grant awards are not eligible to submit (as PI or co-investigator) another Discovery Grant proposal until their current DG award(s) have been completed and all reporting requirements have been met.
+- Faculty currently serving as lead faculty or participating as a collaborator on one or more active Discovery Grant awards are not eligible to submit (as lead faculty or collaborator) another Discovery Grant proposal until their current DG award(s) have been completed and all reporting requirements have been met.

 - For complete funding guidelines, click here.

 - For all awards, progress and final reports are required.
 Year 2 funding is contingent on submission of the Year 1 progress report.

 All proposals must be submitted online using InfoReady Review, Vanderbilt's online submissions portal.

 Award results are announced in the spring - the date may vary depending on the number of proposals submitted.
 Funds will be available July 1.